minprog/cs50x/fifteen/random/index.md

 1. What function is called to greet the player at game's start?
 1. What functions do you apparently need to implement?
 {: start="0"}

-## Specification

-1. Implement the Game of Fifteen, per the comments in `fifteen.c` and the information from this specification.
-1. Adapt `init` to generate a random configuration each time the game is started.
-Consult the [CS50 manual pages](https://manual.cs50.io) to find information on using the `random` and `srandom` functions.

 ## Walkthrough